 The deadline for all applications (travel grants, GBM-Innovation-Award, STS Science Award) is 17 September 2023!

 As in previous years, the 26th STS Meeting will be organized as a Joint Meeting of the Signal Transduction Society with signaling study groups of the German Societies for Immunology (DGfI) and Cell Biology (DGZ), the Society for Biochemistry and Molecular Biology (GBM), the German Society for Pharmacology (DGP), and the Collaborative Research Center "Structural Dynamics of GPCR Activation and Signaling" (SFB1423).
+This year, we are delighted to welcome the Centre for Integrative Biological Signalling Studies (CIBSS) as new co-organizer of the meetin.
 If other organizations are interested in joining future STS Meetings, please contact the STS President Prof. Dr. Klaudia Giehl.

 Immune Cell Signaling